fleetdm/fleet/handbook/company/leadership.md

      -  "Notes" _(include base salary versus commission or bonus plan, if relevant)_
    - Once the interview is scheduled, the Apprentice to the CEO schedules a 30 minute "Interview postgame" immediately after the interview.
 4. **Call references:** Hiring manager asks the candidate for at least 2+ references and contact each reference in parallel using the instructions and tips in [Fleet's reference check template](https://docs.google.com/document/d/1LMOUkLJlAohuFykdgxTPL0RjAQxWkypzEYP_AT-bUAw/edit?usp=sharing).
 Be respectful and keep these calls very short.
-5. **Confirm intent to offer:** Once all interviews and refrence checks are completed, hiring manager shares the `CANDIDATE_NAME (CANDIDATE_TITLE)interview packet` document with the Head of Business Operations via Google Drive. _This will be interpreted as a signal that you are ready for them to make an offer to this candidate._
+5. **Confirm intent to offer:** Once all interviews and refrence checks are completed, hiring manager shares the "interview packet" with the Head of Business Operations via Google Drive. _This will be interpreted as a signal that you are ready for them to make an offer to this candidate._
    - _Compile feedback into a single doc:_ Include feedback from interviews, reference checks, and challenge submissions.
 Include any other notes you can think of offhand, and embed links to any supporting documents that were impactful in your final decision-making, such as portfolios or challenge submissions.

 #### Making an offer